Adults

 PLANNING FOR DISCHARGE

-Discharge planning is a multi-step task and begins the moment a patient ise admitted to our facility.
+Discharge planning is a multi-step task and begins the moment a patient is admitted to our facility.
 Our goal is to ensure that the patient transition smoothly to outpatient care is met by the time of discharge and that the appropriate follow up appointments are scheduled.
-We will also work to connect the patient with other vital resources should they need help with other life areas (housing, vocational etc).
-If a patient does not have a therapist and/or doctor who can work with them once they leave here, we will assist in finding adequate resources their your area.
-If a patient is prescribed medication by the hospital psychiatrist, they will leave with a prescription for a one month supply.
+We will also work to connect the patient with other vital resources should they need help with other life areas (housing, vocational, substance abuse treatment etc.).
+If a patient does not have a therapist and/or doctor who can work with them once they leave here, we will assist in finding an adequate aftercare plan.
+If a patient is prescribed medication by the hospital psychiatrist, they will leave with a prescription for a 15 day supply and one 15 day refill.
 It is the responsibility of the outpatient physician or primary mental healthcare provider to manage medication and prescriptions following discharge.

 At the time of discharge, the unit nurse will review with the patient their medication (if prescribed) and the set clinical aftercare plan.
 The clinical aftercare plan is developed with the patient and the treatment team during your stay and includes a safety plan, a description of triggers, warning signs, coping skills and resources to take with home with them to help maintain their health and safety outside the hospital.
+Adult patients are highly encouraged to consent to the involvement of family or support people in their care, treatment, and safety planning.
 The discharge date will be discussed during the meetings with the doctor and your therapist.
 The therapist works with the patient to ensure they have arrangements for transportation home on the day of discharge.

 ADDITIONAL SUPPORT SERVICES